open-telemetry/opentelemetry-cpp/resource_detectors/README.md

 Limitation: this detector depends on Linux `/proc` data and may return no value outside containers or when neither source contains the container ID.
-On cgroup v2 hosts with a private cgroup namespace `/proc/self/cgroup` does not contain the ID, so detection relies on the container runtime bind mounting `/etc/hostname`, `/etc/hosts` or `/etc/resolv.conf` from a path containing the container ID.
+On cgroup v2 hosts with a private cgroup namespace `/proc/self/cgroup` does not contain the ID, so detection relies on the container runtime bind mounting files (such as `/etc/hostname` or `/run/secrets`) from a `.../containers/<id>/...` path, as Docker, Podman and CRI-O do.

 ### Host Resource Detector